Brazilian Coffee: Overrated or Underrated?

 Usually, the high-quality stuff will have the name of the farm (called Fazenda) mentioned on the package.

 However, because Brazilian farms tend to be enormous, the same farm will produce both good and bad stuff.

-As an example, some of the more boring bags of coffee I have encountered have been from the abovementioned Daterra farm.
+As an example, some of the more bland specialty coffee I have encountered has been from the abovementioned Daterra farm.

 - Mundo Novo

 Coffee is grown in the Eastern part of the country; from Bahia in the north; all the way to Parana in the South.
 The most famous area is perhaps the state Minas Gerais and its Cerrado-region where the altitude averages around 800-1300 meters and the seasons are clearly defined.
 Around half of the total coffee, production hails from this state.

 Espírito Santo is the second-most prominent state, but robusta (often called conilon) accounts for a significant part of the production here.

 Yes, there is a lot to say about Brazilian coffee.
 But at the end of the day, Ol’ Blue Eyes said it pretty well in his coffee song from the forties: There’s an awful lot of coffee in Brazil!